spadalka/SocialScene/README.md

 Deploying to heroku is automatic after pushing to github

+## Built With
+nodejs - the frame work
+html - the language
+sql - the database
+tmdb - the api

+## Authors
+-Ibrahim Abdulmelik
+-Sergii Padalka
+-Johnson Tan
+-Abel Thomas

 ## Documentation

 For more information about using Node.js on Heroku, see these Dev Center articles: